ParallelMaths/parallel/pages/7-30-sumaze.md

 ![](/resources/7-30-sumaze/1-napier.png){image align="center"}

 ::: problem id=1_1 marks=2
 __1.1__ Looking at twentieth century mathematicians 1900 to 1999, what is the surname of the mathematician who invented the Game of Life?
+(Clue: initials JHC)

 <input type="text" solution="CONWAY"/>
 :::

 ::: problem id=1_2 marks=2
 __1.2__ Looking at twentieth century mathematicians 1900 to 1999, what is the surname of the Iranian-born mathematician who won the highest honour in mathematics, the Fields Medal?
+(Clue: initials MM)

 <input type="text" solution="MIRZAKHANI"/>
 :::